TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

          **Special keyword:** "this" is replaced with the id of the current page.

-         (Since TYPO3 6.2) **Special keyword:** "root" allows to select records from the root-page level (records with pid=0, e.g. useful for the table "sys_category" and others).
+         **Special keyword:** "root" allows to select records from the root-page level (records with pid=0, e.g. useful for the table "sys_category" and others).

-         (Since TYPO3 6.2) **Special value:** "-1" allows to select versioned records in workspaces directly.
+         **Special value:** "-1" allows to select versioned records in workspaces directly.

          **Example:** ::